-Before you ask the doctor for antibiotics, learn the causes and symptoms of an upper respiratory infection, and how you should treat one.
+Before you ask the doctor for antibiotics, learn the causes and symptoms of an upper respiratory infection, and how you should treat upper respiratory infection symptoms.

 Are you sneezing, sniffling, nursing a sore throat, and mopping up a runny nose?
 Your symptoms could be due to an infection of the upper respiratory tract, which encompasses the nose, sinuses, throat, and voice box.
 Though doctors often dispense antibiotic prescriptions to treat these infections, viruses are actually to blame for most of them, rendering antibiotics ineffective.

 What kind of respiratory disorder do you really have, and how should you treat it?
 Here’s a guide to upper respiratory infection symptoms that could be bugging you.

 The “common” cold is aptly named because it is one of our most common afflictions.
 Adults come down with two to four bouts of this viral illness each year, and kids catch up to eight colds annually.
 Colds might seem like an everyday illness, but they can develop into bronchitis and other, more serious infections — especially in vulnerable populations such as the elderly and children.
 A cold can also exacerbate chronic conditions like asthma.